DSAM Partners (London) Limited - Pillar 3 Disclosure

 The Firm has deemed the FOR to be the higher and this is therefore used for the purposes of the Pillar 1 calculation.

-The main features of the Firm’s Capital Resources are as follows:
+The main features of the Firm’s Capital Resources (as at 31 December 2019) are as follows:

 Capital Item (USD’000s)